 sudo apt-get install openbox obconf openbox-themes xfe xfce4-terminal tango-icon-theme-extras xorg

 Remember to check the repositories for more ideas on software and applications!

 For a minimalistic system that does not require as much configuration you can install the alternate window managers after installing a full K/X/L/Ubuntu system, thus preinstalling much of the required software but keeping the speed.
 However, installing a full system does require more system resources.

 Minimal Desktop for Ubuntu, a project to create a slim install script based on GNOME/GDM or KDE/KDM.
 Not necessarily the lightest install, but probably the most user-friendly.
 Also automatically installs the user's choice of browser, IM client, media player, e-mail client, and office suite.
 Support for Fluxbox is in progress.

 Enlightenment is another window manager, but it is still in development and requires additional steps to install.
 However, it is very lightweight and functional.

 Debian is head of the gnu&linux family that includes Ubuntu.
 It has a reputation for being very much lighter-weight but not as extreme as sliTaz!
 Their development branch might be akin to our alpha/beta releases and their stable branch similar to our LTS releases.

 DistroWatch is the most fully comprehensive list of different versions of linux.
 However unique your set-up the chances are there is a distro to suit your requirements

-Lubuntu is a faster, more lightweight and energy saving variant of Ubuntu using LXDE, the Lightweight X11 Desktop Environment.
-The lubuntu team aims to earn official endorsement from Canonical.
+Lubuntu is a faster, more lightweight and energy saving variant of Ubuntu using LXDE, the lightweight X11 desktop environment.